-HVAC repairs can be considered an emergency, so technicians can expect to work at odd hours, especially during the peak seasons.
+HVAC repairs can be considered an emergency, so technicians can expect to work at odd hours, especially during the peak heating and cooling seasons.

 - Install new HVAC systems in residential and commercial buildings